Keyclic/keyclic-sdk/javascript-es6/docs/MemberApi.md

 let memberPatch = new @KeyclicSdkJavascript.MemberPatch(); // MemberPatch |

-let organization = "organization_example"; // String | The identifier of the resource formatted as GUID string.
+let organization = "organization_example"; // String | The identifier of the resource.

-let member = "member_example"; // String | The identifier of the resource formatted as GUID string.
+let member = "member_example"; // String | The identifier of the resource.

 let opts = {
   'acceptLanguage': "fr-FR", // String |